*Note: not quite finished yet, pending more trip experiences

 over taking a "tiered" approach to billing, where more is charged per

-The problem is that on initial negotiation, CCS reports what the car is
+The problem is that on initial negotiation, CCS reports the *theoretical

-*capable* of accepting, and then the running reality of power level is
+billing rate, and then the running reality of power level during charging

-usually quite a bit lower but the "tier" pricing doesn't adapt to that.
+is usually quite a bit lower but the "tier" pricing never adapts to that.